-- 16. The Order has been made by the Council so as to secure the implementation of the Scheme, which was granted planning permission on 21 December 2022.
-The Order will facilitate the development, redevelopment and improvement of the Scheme Land so as to deliver significant social, economic and environmental improvements for the Borough. - 17.
-By way of overview, the Scheme will deliver replacement open space, including a children's play area, sensory play elements, pétanque terrain, terraced lawns, seating, areas of soft landscaping and a town square/events space, including open space wrapping around and along Water Lane; a pedestrianised riverfront; 45 residential homes, including 21 affordable homes (50% by habitable room); an active ground floor frontage with commercial, retail and food and beverage units; a river activity zone including boat storage, changing space and pontoon; a designated servicing and loading area for Eel Pie Island; floating ecology for wildlife in the river; and ground floor public toilets. - 18.
-Central to the Scheme is the delivery of enhanced open space, reflecting the importance of open space to the local community.
-The Scheme would remedy the lack of cohesion that the current Scheme Land suffers from by opening up the area, removing much of the large retaining wall and internal barriers, and softening the gradient across the Scheme Land.
+- 16. The Order has been made by the Council so as to secure the implementation of the Scheme, which was granted planning permission on 21 December 2022.48 The Order will facilitate the development, redevelopment and improvement of the Scheme Land so as to deliver significant social, economic and environmental improvements for the Borough. - 17.
+By way of overview, the Scheme will deliver replacement open space, including a children's play area, sensory play elements, pétanque terrain, terraced lawns, seating, areas of soft landscaping and a town square/events space, including open space wrapping around and along Water Lane; a pedestrianised riverfront; 45 residential homes, including 21 affordable homes (50% by habitable room49); an active ground floor frontage with commercial, retail and food and beverage units; a river activity zone including boat storage, changing space and pontoon; a designated servicing and loading area for Eel Pie Island; floating ecology for wildlife in the river; and ground floor public toilets.50 - 18.
+Central to the Scheme is the delivery of enhanced open space, reflecting the importance of open space to the local community.51 The Scheme would remedy the lack of cohesion that the current Scheme Land suffers from by opening up the area, removing much of the large retaining wall and internal barriers, and softening the gradient across the Scheme Land.
 The Scheme would deliver three accessible entrances to the upper part of the open space, significantly improving the accessibility over that of the Gardens.
-It is accepted by the TRT that the integration of the currently isolated area of open space to the south east of the Scheme, the link between the upper Gardens and lower open space, and the improvement in accessibility, are all benefits of the Scheme. - 19.
-The main activity areas, the play space, the pétanque space, the Events Space and grass lawn terraces would be located in the central part of the Future Designated Open Space.
-The Future Designated Open Space has been designed with an emphasis on visual connection to the river, avoiding hedges, fences and other barriers as far as possible.
-The Future Designated Open Space would be fully integrated with the Future Functioning Open Space allowing different areas to be used in conjunction with one another.
-Unlike the disconnected pockets within the current Scheme Land, the areas of open space created by the Scheme are inherently flexible. - 20.
-The Scheme would result in an overall increase in functioning open space from 4445 sqm to 6005 sqm (approximately 30%).
-The increase in usable space is even more significant; 4955 sqm compared to 3205 in the existing, which is an increase of 54%.
-This includes an increase in Events Space from 507 sqm to 931 sqm, an increase in play space (including associated circulation and seating) from 419 sqm to 432 sqm and a larger petanque area of 287 sqm (compared to the existing 126 sqm).
-The 388 sqm of artificial grass in the Existing
+It is accepted by the TRT that the integration of the upper Gardens and lower open space, and the improvement in accessibility, are all benefits of the Scheme.52 - 19.
+The main activity areas, the play space, the pétanque space, the Events Space and grass lawn terraces would be located in the central part of the Future Designated Open Space.53 That has been designed with an emphasis on visual connection to the river, avoiding hedges, fences and other barriers as far as possible.54 The Future Designated Open Space would be fully integrated with the Future Functioning Open Space allowing different areas to be used in conjunction with one another.
+Unlike the disconnected pockets within the current Scheme Land, the areas of open space created by the Scheme are inherently flexible.55 - 20.
+The Scheme would result in an overall increase in functioning open space from 4,445 sqm to 6,005 sqm (approximately 30%).56 The increase in usable space is even more significant; 4,955 sqm compared to 3,205 sqm in the existing, which is an increase of 54%.57 This includes an increase in Events Space from 507 sqm to 931 sqm, an increase in play space